 Apollo Senior Floating Rate Fund Inc. Declares March 2023 Monthly Distribution of $0.113 Per Share

-NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- AFT - Apollo Senior Floating Rate Fund Inc. (the "Fund") today announced the declaration of its distribution for the month of March 2023 of $0.113 per common share, payable on the date noted below.
+/EIN News/ -- NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- (NYSE: AFT) - Apollo Senior Floating Rate Fund Inc. (the “Fund”) today announced the declaration of its distribution for the month of March 2023 of $0.113 per common share, payable on the date noted below.

 The following dates apply to the declared distribution: